How sales channels and visibility work

 Use this when an event, admission, product, voucher, price, or time slot appears in one place but not another.

-A sales channel controls where an offer can be sold.
-Visibility controls whether people can find the offer in that place.
+A sales channel rule controls which configured points of sale may sell an offer, how much capacity they can use, and when sales open or close.
+Visibility controls whether people can find the offer through a shop or staff interface.
 Both must be correct before customers or staff can sell reliably.

 The visibility cascade